osherjacobs/LabWork_Findings/vector4-lsass-dump-detection.md

 ## What This Means

 Defender is not blind.
 It is pattern-aware.
 The behavioral block on comsvcs+lsass fires by default — no ASR, no special configuration required.
-Three separate attempts using comsvcs, including an obfuscated commercial-tool implementation, were all caught.
+Three separate attempts using comsvcs, including an obfuscated open-source tool implementation, were all caught.

 But the pattern is tied to known tradecraft, not the invariant behavior.
 The API call itself is not malicious — the context is.
 When you remove the known identifiers (LOLBins, known tool signatures, recognized execution chains), you fall below the behavioral threshold.